circleci/circleci-docs/jekyll/_cci2/postgres-config.md

 *[Build Environments]({{ site.baseurl }}/2.0/build/) > Configuring Databases*

-This document describes database configuration using a PostgreSQL and Rails example in the following sections:
+This document describes database configuration using PostgreSQL/Rails and MySQL/Ruby examples in the following sections:

 * TOC
 {:toc}